Angeles Forest Highway: Clear Creek Segment

 The Angeles Forest Highway begins its journey north at Clear Creek Junction, 0.9 mi past Georges Gap, while the Angeles Crest Highway continues on east toward Red Box.
 At this junction are the Clear Creek Information Center on the right, the Clear Creek Station of the Forest Service on the left, and the fire road which is the trailhead for Mt.
 Josephine across the street from the station.
 There is also a trail leading to Switzer Picnic Area which begins here.

 If you stop and park at the Info Center, you can see the trace of the San Gabriel Fault by looking east up the Arroyo Seco toward Red Box.
 This alignment of features is a result of erosion of the rocks softened by movement along the fault.
 The gap also separates the watershed of the Arroyo Seco from that of Clear Creek which flows into Big Tujunga Creek.

-The road continues to follow the Clear Creek drainage while contouring around the southwestern slope of Mt.
-Josephine, which can be referred to as Mount Josephine or Josephine Peak.
+The road continues to follow the Clear Creek drainage while contouring around the southwestern slope of Josephine Peak, which can be referred to as Mount Josephine or Mt.
+Josephine.
 It used to have a fire lookout tower that was visible from the valley floor, but now has the Pines Picnic Area, looking out over the fault trace northwest through Clear Creek.
 The highway then leaves Clear Creek and enters the Big Tujunga Creek drainage as it crosses the Josephine ridge and turns northeastward.